 But even if you’re a dab hand with a hammer and nails, creating a gallery wall can be daunting.
 There are plenty of decisions to be made before the work even starts – placement, picture frame style, spacing, colour – and it’s easy to feel muddled and intimidated by the whole thing.

 The job needn’t be over-complicated, however.
-It’s about preparation and planning, says Kim Findlay, Habitat’s buyer for frames and wall art.
+It’s about preparation and planning.
 To make things easier, she’s broken down the process into manageable steps…

 Think about the look you’re going for